TwoBitMachines/FlareEngineDocs/source/playerAbilities/jump.rst

    * - Button Trigger
      - Choose the button trigger for jumping.

-   * - Min Jump Height
+   * - Jump Height
-     - If this value is greater than zero, the player will have a variable jump height, and min jump will be the lowest jump height possible.
+     - The maximum and minimum jump heights.
+For min height, if this value is greater than zero, the player will have a variable jump height, and min jump will be the lowest jump height possible.

+   * - Jump Time
+     - The total time required to jump.

-   * - Buffers
+   * - Jump Buffers
      - Jump Buffer: the time window the jump button can be pressed before the player hits the ground to execute a jump.
        Coyote Time: the time window the jump button can still be pressed after the player walks off a platform to execute a jump.

-   * - Air Momentum
+   * - Momentum
      - This will maintain momentum in the direction the player is jumping, even if the user is not pressing input.
 This value must be greater than zero to be active, and any value above zero will scale the x velocity.

    * - Air Jumps
      - The number of extra jumps the player can perform in the air.
 The second field will scale the jump force.
-If using a specific air jump sprite, take advantage of Sprite Engine's
-       Loop Start Index.

    * - Air Glide
      - If holding the glide button, the player will gently glide down instead of falling when jumping.
 Air Glide can only occur after all the air jumps (if any)